mrjgreen/blog/content/post/secure-all-the-things.md

 ### Multi-factor Authentication

-Two factor authentication is a method of provide a secondary access code along with your password, using a registered device such as your laptop or smartphone.
+Two factor authentication adds the requirement for a one-time-passcode along with your password, generated using a registered device such as your laptop or smartphone.
 Without access to this device, a potential attacker will be unable to authenticate against your accounts even if they have your password.